 A: Wasted time

 Then I ask: What steps do I need to take to get what I want?
 These become my the resolutions.
 So, here’s my intentions for 2019 divided into the categories I care about most:

 Health and wellness

 - Cut sugar and dairy.
 Allow myself 10 pre-planned exceptions for the year.
 Obviously, I’m not including alcohol in this.

 - Focus on exercise that brings you joy – like dance.

 - Do four hard workouts a week.
 Try new classes and studios.

-- Start using this rosehip oil, which is apparently the one Kate Middleton uses and is the secret to her glowing skin.
+- Start using rosehip oil, which is apparently what Kate Middleton uses and is the secret to her glowing skin.
 I shall report back after my Amazon delivery arrives!